ha-netro-watering

 As indicated in the documentation, the number of calls to the Public API of Netro is limited.
 Today, a maximum of 2,000 calls per day and per device is permitted and the counter is reset every day at midnight UTC.
 Netro does not provide mechanisms that reference a callback function, as do a number of similar systems, so that each event is notified as it occurs.
 For this reason, it is useful to frequently request the system to obtain a state of the situation, as faithful as possible to reality, at “t” time.

-The configuration of a device (controller or sensor) within UI makes it possible to define, as showed above, a specific polling frequency (refresh interval).
+The configuration of a device (controller or sensor) within the UI makes it possible to define, as shown above, a specific polling frequency (refresh interval).
 One may wonder if this refresh period should be the same regardless of the time of day.
-There are indeed time slots on which there is no gain in polling the system very often (at night for example) and at the opposite times when watering is very likely and which requires close monitoring.
+There are indeed time slots on which there is no gain in polling the system very often (at night for example) and, conversely, times when watering is very likely and which requires close monitoring.

 The slowdown factor (sdf) temporarily multiplies the controllers’ polling interval during specified time windows (sensors are not affected).